 What the data cannot tell you

-There are known data quality limitations with respect to the completeness of care contacts and specific information related to these, such as the specific team that referred the patient or the presence of formal diagnoses.
+There are known data quality limitations with respect to the completeness of care contacts and specific information related to these, such as the specific team that referred the patient or the presence of a formal diagnosis.
 For these reasons, these statistics do not yet represent a complete picture of autism diagnostic pathways.

 What the data can and cannot tell you is laid out in more detail below.